SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/function_recap.md

 3. An application with lower space complexity will typically have a shorter startup time

-4. Computer can compute 10^3 operations at a second.
+4. Computer can compute $10^3$ operations in a second.

 5.